 Bromeliads, native to North and South America, are a special class of plant known as epiphytes.
 Epiphyte is a fancy name for plants that grow on another tree or plant without harming their host as a parasite would.
-Bromeliads also grow on rocks and in the soil of the forest floor.
-Indoors, these plants grow in potting soil and garner admiration for their big, colorful leaves.
-These leaves come in a variety of colors and may be plain, variegated or striped.
+Bromeliads also grow on rocks and on the soil of the forest floor.
+Indoors, these plants grow on potting mix and garner admiration for their big, colorful leaves.
+Their leaves come in a variety of colors and may be plain, variegated or striped.
 The only thing more beautiful than the leaves of these plants are their flowers.
 Bromeliad blossoms are big, bold and absolutely dazzling.
 Unfortunately, bromeliads bloom only once.
 After that, you can continue to admire the plant for its foliage but won't see another flower.
 You can, however, encourage the plant's pups to bloom.

 Once your bromeliad gives you a flower, it won't do so again.
 It will instead slowly die over the next year or two.
 All you can do is continue to care for the plant in a way that encourages healthy foliage and the production of new plants, called pups.
 To do so, begin by removing the spent flower from the plant.
 Cut the dead flower from the bromeliad using a pair of pruning shears or a sharp knife.
 Whatever tool you choose, wipe it with alcohol to sanitize it before cutting into your plant.

-Clean the plant's leaves with a soft, damp cloth and place the bromeliad in filtered or diffused light.
-Near a bright window covered with a sheer curtain is the perfect spot.
+Clean the plant's leaves with a soft, damp cloth and place the bromeliad in filtered or diffused light; near a bright window covered with a sheer curtain is the perfect spot.
 If the plant begins to turn yellow or pale green, it's probably getting too much light.
 If the foliage turns dark green and droopy, the bromeliad may need more light.

 Water your bromeliad once every one to two weeks by pouring lukewarm water directly into the cup of the plant.
-Feed your bromeliad every three to four weeks.
+Fertilize your bromeliad every three to four weeks.
 Use a regular liquid fertilizer for indoor plants, but dilute the fertilizer to half strength.
 Pour the fertilizer solution directly into the bromeliad's cup.

 Starting New Pups